mongodb/atlas-cli-plugin-example/README.md

 ### Plugin Installation
 When a plugin is installed, the Atlas CLI takes the following steps:
-1. download the release asset for the users OS from the plugin GitHub repository
+1. download the release asset for the user's OS from the plugin GitHub repository
 1. unpack the assets (manifest + binary + optinal extras) into the Atlas CLI plugin directory

 ## Developing a Plugin